 Danish Design Museum

 Coming here on the last night was the perfect way to end the trip.
-I walked through the parks where people were drinking wine and having picnics until I found the place.
-It was situated in a beautiful old building.
+We walked through the parks where people were drinking wine and having picnics until we found the building.
+It was situated in a beautiful old mansion.

 On Wednesday evening the gallery is free.
 The restaurant offers a great selection of Danish food and wine, which was a must before exploring the building.